Massive Blur: Critical reception

 Trouser Press opined that Ferrick's "songs are pensive and rocking, direct and oblique, often about relationships but not strictly romantic ones."
-The Sun Sentinel though that "these songs read like short stories, strong and complete from first line to final verse."
+The Sun Sentinel thought that "these songs read like short stories, strong and complete from first line to final verse."
 The Chicago Tribune wrote: "A pop belter from Boston, this singer-songwriter's first album delivers the same kind of jolt that came in first hearing Melissa Etheridge's debut disc."

 Newsday declared: "Armed with a powerfully dramatic voice and the prudent artistry not to overdo it, Ferrick writes about love and identity and family with piercing honesty and ingenuous uncertainty."
 The Telegram & Gazette concluded that Ferrick "showcases all her complicated and flighty moods, her spunkiness, smart melodies and the indelible voice that makes her one of the most refreshing singers to appear this year."
 The Virginian-Pilot noted that "the album kicks off with a killer couple of cuts, the pleading 'Honest Eyes' and 'Happy Song', a nice little rocker."
+Steve Morse, of The Boston Globe, listed the album as the fifth best of 1993.

 AllMusic wrote that the album "showed her to be a convincing, expressive pop/rock vocalist as well as a thoughtful and probing lyricist."
-Out later deemed the album "forgettable folk rock."
+Out, in 2000, deemed the album "forgettable folk rock."